September 2019 - August 2022

 - Citizen and stakeholder networking and engagement to collaboratively develop the roadmap

-- Cross-sector commitment to implement the actions set out in the roadmap
+- Cross-sector commitment to implement the roadmap strategy

 Our Transition Team

-Our Transition Team include a number of frontrunners from a range of sectors who will use their their passion, expertise and agency for the successful creation of the Zero Together Roadmap towards 2030 and beyond.
+Our Transition Team is made up of frontrunners from a range of sectors in Dublin who will use their passion, expertise and agency for the successful creation of the Zero Together Roadmap towards 2030 and beyond.
 They will also align their work, knowledge and expertise with the roadmap, informing their networks as to howthey can collaborate and taking ownership of the roadmap process.

-Your views are very important as it will guide us in how we can better engage the public around the energy we use at home, at work, and while on the move.
+These views will help guide us in how we can better engage the public around the energy we use at home, at work, and while on the move.
 It will also help to inform actions for the Zero Together Roadmap, which sets out how we will reduce Dublin’s reliance on fossil fuels towards 2030 and beyond.